 Best Practices And Technology In Facility Security Doug Kelly, Covestro

-Comparing Direct Laydown and Trough Pouring Technology In Terms Of Processing Flexibility and Waste Minimization James Shoup, Hennecke
+Comparing Direct Laydown and Trough Pouring Technology In Terms Of Processing Flexibility and Waste Minimization Raphael Bretz, Hennecke

 Process scrap foam results from changes in foam grade, color, pouring duration times, and from startups and shutdowns.
 Minimizing scrap foam reduces both environmental externalities and disposal fees associated with landfilling.
 This paper compares the quantity of scrap foam generated by the two most common production technologies: Direct Laydown and Trough Pouring.

 In Direct Laydown Technology, the chemicals are dispensed onto an adjustable pour plate that allows the mixture to spread out along the width of the block as the entrained air rises to the top.
 As the mixture starts to react it increases viscosity and begins falling down the incline of either the angled conveyor or fall plates.
 Trough Pouring Technology dispenses the reactive mixture of chemicals into a trough, where it rises and expands.
 The sides of the trough are angled to increase the volume capacity of the trough to allow for continued chemical reaction and expansion.
 The volume of the trough is designed to allow a specific dwell time to ensure that the reactive mixture is viscous enough to prevent it from running down the fall plate and under-cutting the rising foam.
 However, because the technology requires a size and volume-specific trough it also demonstrates limitations by causing additional startups, shutdowns and longer change-overs.
 In addition, more reactive foams such as Viscoelastic and MDI foams can cause a buildup in the trough causing a limitation in the pouring duration time.
 This further increases the number of shutdowns and startups thus, increased scrap foam.